OpenIPC/docs/src/content/docs/hardware/EMAX/VRX/emax-wyvern-link-vrx.md

  -   Mount bracket onto goggles if Fatshark or Skyzone.
 If other googles or portable monitor, 3D print custom bracket or use velcro or double-sided tape.

  -   Connect HDMI cable between VRX and goggles or monitor.
-Micro-HDMI
+VRX Radxa uses micro-HDMI.

  -   (optional) Insert a formatted micro SD card into the VRX.
 The slot doesn't autocorrect so insert with the connectors facing up when the fan faces up.
       ![image](/images/emax_vrx_sdcard_orientation.png)